Union88github/Union88github/README.md

-Dont look the wxay that everything is a bullshit.
+Dont look the way that everything is a bullshit.

 <!---
 Union88github/Union88github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.